eclipse-tractusx/tutorial-resources/mxd/README.md

 ]
 ```

-In order to be able to fetch the data with only the `assetId` via consumer data plane proxy (see more later), only one
+To be able to fetch the data with only the `assetId` via consumer data plane proxy (see more later), only one
-`EndPointDataReferenceEntry` should be valid (`Negotiated` or `Refreshing`) at one point in time associated with the `assetId`.
+`EndPointDataReferenceEntry` associated with an `assetId` should be valid (`Negotiated` or `Refreshing`) at one point in time.
-This will allow the proxy to fetch the right `EDR` while requesting an `assetId`.
+This will allow the proxy to fetch the right `EDR` while requesting data with the `assetId`.
+Alternatively if we negotiated multiple
+`EDRs` for the same `assetId` for some reason, we should use the `transferprocessid` for transferring the data.

-The renewal of the token is automatically handle by the extension, so what we need to do is just fire the first EDR negotiation
+The renewal of the token is automatically handled by the `EDR` extension, we just need to fire the first EDR negotiation
 and start fetching the data.

-Since the EDR is renewed automatically it can happen that while fetching the EDR for a particular `assetId` will have multiple entries like this:
+Since the EDR is renewed automatically, it can happen that while fetching the EDRs for a particular `assetId` we can see multiple entries like this:

 ``` json
 [